The cow likes To Optimize for the Search Engines.

 </HEAD>

 First comes the page title tag.
 This one is the most important.
-Don't just use "Acme Doorknobs Home Page" but instead "Acme Doorknobs - Your premier supplier of antique doorknobs, hardware and doorknob information".
-Your title should be between 5 and 20 words.
+Don't just use "Acme Doorknobs Home Page" but instead use "Acme Doorknobs - Your premier supplier of antique doorknobs, hardware and doorknob information".
+Your title should be about 55 characters.
 Your title tag is what your visitors will see at the top of the page.

 Next add your description tag, using your keywords again.
 Example: "Acme Doorknobs sells antique doorknobs, locks, hinges and related hardware for the doorknob collecting enthusiast."
 Use plural instead of singular, and don't repeat the same word twice in a row.
-About 25 words is good.
+Keep your description under 25 words.

-Google uses the info in these tages to write your link description on the search engine results page.
-Well written page titles and descriptions can make your listing perform better, even if it is not ranked as high.
+Description tags are no longer used to rank pages, but Google still uses the info in these tags to write your link description on their search engine results page.
+Well written page titles and descriptions can make your listing perform better, even if it is not as highly ranked.

-Now, on every linked image on your site, insert your keywords in the .alt description.
-These are the words that appear when your mouse hovers over an image, so make it a complete, understandable sentence.
+Now, on every image on your site, insert your keywords in the .alt description.
+These are the words that appear when your mouse hovers over an image, so make it a complete, descriptive phrase.
 If it is a picture of a doorknob, make your .alt tag read "Acme Doorknobs sells high quality doorknobs .. etc."

 You will need to go through the same process for every page.
-Google doesn't like it when you have the same information in the meta tags of every page
+Google doesn't like it when you have the same information in the meta tags of every page, so be sure to vary your description.

 You will need to become good friends with Google and make use of all their services, so set up an account.
 Once you are set up, the first thing you need to do is submit a sitemap.
 You can find out all about them here.
 Once your sitemap has been uploaded, you can go in and make sure Google knows about all of your pages.

 When you add new pages, you will need to update your sitemap and resubmit it, just to be sure it is included.
-Google automatically sends a "bot" or something to check out all your pages periodically too.
-I think most search engines do.
+Google automatically sends a "bot" to check out all your pages periodically, too.
+Most search engines do.
 There is never a need to pay anyone to submit your website for you.

-It is important to create a free business listing on Google Places.
+It is important to create a free business listing on Google My Business.
 You can stand out by adding your link, address, hours of operation, photos and keywords.
-When people are using Google Maps, they will see your business in little words at your address.
-Google has a good tutorial here.
+When people are using Google Maps, they will see the name of your business displayed.

 You should also set up a page for your website on Facebook.
 It is an easy way to use your keywords and link to your site.
 Create links to your site from all the social media websites.